How to become a sniper with your pistol

 Frequently Asked Questions

-What is the 'Trigger Control At Speed' drill?
+What is the purpose of the 'Trigger Control At Speed' drill?

 What equipment is needed for the Trigger Control At Speed drill?

-You'll need a shot timer set to a random start delay, a pistol, ammunition, and a small target like a 7/8 inch paster to enforce precision.
-A partner can substitute for a timer.
+You'll need a handgun (like the Beretta 92G Elite LTT shown), a shot timer set to a random start delay, and a small target, such as a 7/8 inch paster, to enforce precision.
+A partner can substitute for the shot timer with a verbal cue.

 More Training & Techniques Videos You Might Like